hellerve/talks/security-meetup-berlin-august-2020/notes.md

 So let’s talk about Rust.
 I can already feel the inner tension of those of you who are very fond of Rust and want to jump to defend it.
 Rust is great, just like Haskell and Go are, but it comes with its own shortcomings.
-The most dangerous bugs usually involve the unsafe keyword in some capacity or another, and I would argue that you should forbid unsafe code using `#![forbid(unsafe_code)]` whenever possible, to avoid ending up in an advisory on rustsec.org (on there, we find all the fun bugs that you find in C as well: use after free, undefined behavior, doubles frees, unknown memory reads).
+The most dangerous bugs usually involve the `unsafe` keyword in some capacity or another, like this silly example which will make your program bite the dust, and I would argue that you should forbid unsafe code using `#![forbid(unsafe_code)]` whenever possible, to avoid ending up in an advisory on rustsec.org (on there, we find all the fun bugs that you find in C as well: use after free, undefined behavior, doubles frees, unknown memory reads).
 But